caffemisto/Audacity-A-B-Test/Test.md

 ###Evaluation Metrics
 This A/B Test has three evaluation metrics.
 They are as follows:

-**1. Gross Conversion** - The number of unique cookies to enter the free trial period of a lesson divided by the number of unique cookies to click on the "Start free trial" button.
+**1. Gross Conversion** - The number of unique cookies to enter the free trial period of a lesson divided by the number of unique cookies to enroll in the free trial.

 The difference between the control and experimental groups is a small window questioning how much time potential students have available after clicking on "Start free trial."
 If they indicate a number below five hours, a message will appear discouraging them to start the free trial and suggesting they try some free materials.
 Tracking gross conversion will allow us to see what effect this has on the percent of students who go through with joining the free trial period.